Aussieforks/australia/README.md

 The cherry tree was placed in a different biome.
 This is surely a mistake, so modified it to be placed in the Flinders Lofty biome

+Fixed river red gum tree log decoration, which was placed on a non-existent node

 *biome_goldfields_esperence.lua*

 For backwards compatibility, did *not* fix the typo (it should be Esperance)

+*biome_murray_darling_basin.lua*

+Fixed river red gum tree log decoration, which was placed on a non-existent node

 *biome_pilbara.lua*